How to unlock the golden Transfer Students in Hearthstone

 Need help completing the secret golden Hearthstone Transfer Student quest?
-Players received two regular Transfer Student cards by logging into the game between July and October this year, but there's no way to craft this neutral Epic in its golden form.
+Players received two regular Transfer Student cards by logging into the game between July and October this year, but there's no way to craft this neutral Epic in its golden form (you can't disenchant it for extra Dust either).
 Instead, you'll have to complete a secret quest to add a couple to your collection.

 Aside from looking very shiny in your hand, golden Hearthstone cards also feature unique animations.
 While golden cards won't give you a competitive edge in matches, they'll certainly brighten up your deck and board.
 It only takes a few minutes to unlock them, so let's get straight to it.
 Here's how to unlock two Hearthstone golden Transfer Student cards.